ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Intraoperative radiation therapy.
 Intraoperative radiation therapy uses a high, single dose of radiation therapy given during surgery.

 Brachytherapy.
 Brachytherapy is the use of radioactive "seeds" placed inside the body.
-In one type of brachytherapy with a product called SIR-Spheres, tiny amounts of a radioactive substance called yttrium-90 are injected into the liver to treat colorectal cancer that has spread to the liver when surgery is not an option.
+In 1 type of brachytherapy with a product called SIR-Spheres, tiny amounts of a radioactive substance called yttrium-90 are injected into the liver to treat colorectal cancer that has spread to the liver when surgery is not an option.
 While limited information is available about how effective this approach is, some studies suggest that it may help slow the growth of cancer cells.

 Radiation therapy for rectal cancer.
 For rectal cancer, radiation therapy may be used before surgery, called neoadjuvant therapy, to shrink the tumor so that it is easier to remove.
 It may also be used after surgery to destroy any remaining cancer cells.
 Both approaches have worked to treat this disease.
 Chemotherapy is often given at the same time as radiation therapy, called chemoradiation therapy, to increase the effectiveness of the radiation therapy.
 Chemoradiation therapy is often used in rectal cancer before surgery to avoid colostomy or reduce the chance that the cancer will recur.
 One study found that radiation therapy plus chemotherapy before surgery worked better and caused fewer side effects than the same radiation therapy and chemotherapy given after surgery.
-The main benefits included a lower rate of the cancer coming back in the area where it started, fewer patients that needed permanent colostomies, and fewer problems with scarring of the bowel in the area where the radiation therapy was given.
+The main benefits included a lower rate of the cancer coming back in the area where it started, fewer patients who needed permanent colostomies, and fewer problems with scarring of the bowel where the radiation therapy was given.

 Side effects of radiation therapy